jlmelville/uwot/cran-comments.md

 This is due to the underlying C++ implementation using templates.

+## Package Check Problems

+* There is a NOTE: `Specified C++11: please drop specification unless essential` -- this has been fixed with this submission.

+* There is an `M1mac` test failure <https://www.stats.ox.ac.uk/pub/bdr/M1mac/uwot.out>
+-- this has been fixed with this submission.

 ## Downstream dependencies

 We checked all 32 CRAN reverse dependencies, comparing R CMD check results